soos-io/soos-dast-circleci-orb/README.md

 #### Full Analysis
 It runs the [ZAP](https://www.zaproxy.org/) spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full active scan before reporting the results.

-This means that the script does perform actual ‘attacks’ and can potentially run for a long period of time.
+This means that the CLI does perform actual ‘attacks’ and can potentially run for a long period of time.

 By default, it reports all alerts as WARNings but you can specify a config file which can change any rules to FAIL or IGNORE.
 The configuration works in a very similar way as the [Baseline Analysis](#baseline-analysis)